ambile-official/Shah-Jo-Risalo-Labaeled/README.md

 This dataset is released under the **Creative Commons Attribution-NonCommercial 4.0 License**.
 It is intended for educational and research purposes only.

 ## Acknowledgments:
-Special thanks to the AMBILE team for their efforts in **data curation**, **cleaning**, and **formatting**, and to all the scholars and compilers who contributed to preserving the legacy of Shah Abdul Latif Bhittai.
+Special thanks to the AMBILE team for their involvement in data compilation and cleaning.

 ## Contact:
 For any queries, collaboration opportunities, or contributions, please contact: